 Yes, and that’s an excellent choice.
 A 3-hour tour around the plant is in-depth and informative as it is the only atomic power station in the world that’s not being used.
 You can visit the Chernobyl plant together with a group.
-In case of an individual tour, you will be able to see the plant for additional payment (159 euros for minimum of 2 persons).
+In case of an individual tour, you will be able to see the plant for an additional payment (159 euros for a minimum of 2 persons).

 No, you don’t need respirators or gas masks to spend time in Chernobyl, Pripyat, and the neighborhood.
 However, we can provide you with a respirator on request for free when entering Chernobyl, so you feel completely comfortable.

 The dose of radiation you will get from one day spent in Chernobyl is equal to a natural radiation level in any other place around the world, or one hour spent in commercial plane flight.
 You’ll get approximately 3-4 µSv of gamma rays.
 This dose is totally harmless.
 For comparison, most nuclear power plants in other countries have their safety level for workers at 50-100 µSv per day.

 You can pay for the entire tour while booking (with a credit card or Paypal), make a prepayment of 25% of the total price and pay the rest with cash or by card on the tour day, or you can pay the whole price in cash right inside the tour bus.
 No booking commissions or tour canceling fees will be taken.
 In you have paid for the tour in advance, we’ll give you a 100% refund if you cancel a minimum of 48 hours before the tour begins.
 Payments are available in UAH, GBP, or USD.
 You have an ability to save the payment on balance if you cancel a tour at least 24 hours before the tour begins.